XGRIDS Pro Guide™ / Module 5: Project Scale & Map Fusion

 These are not recommendations.
 They are system constraints.
 Exceeding them causes fusion to fail or produce unusable output.

 Overlap placement determines fusion reliability.
-Selecting overlap zones with rich, stable surface features, furnished rooms, structured intersections, equipment areas, gives the algorithm strong matching geometry.
+Selecting overlap zones with rich, stable surface features (furnished rooms, structured intersections, equipment areas) gives the algorithm strong matching geometry.
 Placing overlap zones in hallways, stairwells, or near reflective surfaces gives it weak or ambiguous geometry.
 Poor overlap placement is the most common cause of fusion failure on otherwise good data.

 Complete overlap also causes failure.
-If 1 segment's scan path is entirely contained within another segment's scan path, the algorithm cannot determine the correct spatial relationship between them.
+If one segment's scan path is entirely contained within another segment's scan path, the algorithm cannot determine the correct spatial relationship between them.
 Each segment must cover some unique area, with the overlap zone serving as the connection bridge, not as the entire content of the segment.

 Connection Methods